nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

 Here we talk about the type that tells a client about a single router.
-For cases where we are just storing information about a router (for example, when using it as a guard) we can remember this part, and discard the other pieces.
+For cases where we are just storing information about a router (for example, when using it as a guard), we can remember this part, and discard the other pieces.

 The only required parts here are those that identify the router